MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 ### Filter

 Use the **Filter** transformation to filter events based on the value of a field in the input.
-Depending on the data type (number or text), the transformation keeps the values that match the selected condition.
+Depending on the data type (number or text), the transformation keeps the values that match the selected condition, such as **is null** or **is not null**.

 ### Group by

 Use the **Group by** transformation to calculate aggregations across all events within a certain time window.
 You can group by the values in one or more fields.
-It's like the **Aggregate** transformation but provides more options for aggregation and includes more complex options for time windows.
+It's like the **Aggregate** transformation allows for the renaming of columns, but provides more options for aggregation and includes more complex options for time windows.
 Like **Aggregate**, you can add more than one aggregation per transformation.

 The aggregations available in the transformation are: